Porcelain veneers vs. dental crowns

-When explaining the treatment details of each of our virtual smile makeovers, we often suggest that either dental crowns or porcelain veneers might be used to create the results that we've illustrated in the case's results.
+When explaining the outcome of many of our virtual smile makeovers Check them out., we often state that either dental crowns or porcelain veneers might be used to create the same cosmetic result.

-And although it is true that they can both create the same cosmetic end result, these two types of restorations are very different and therefore have different applications.
+However, although it is true that both of these types of restorations can create the same appearance for teeth, these two types of restorations are very different, and thus have different properties and therefore different applications.

 A crown encases the entire tooth, a veneer just its front side.

-Placing a dental crown requires a lot of tooth trimming.
+Placing a dental crown requires a significant amount of tooth trimming.

-Dental crown placement requires a significant amount of tooth trimming.
+Making a dental crown for a tooth requires a significant amount of tooth trimming.

-The idea is, when the crown is cemented, it becomes the new outer surface for the tooth.
-(That’s why a crown can be used to give a tooth a new color as well as a new shape.)
+The idea is when the crown is cemented, it becomes the tooth’s new outer surface.
+(That’s why a crown can be used to make substantial changes with both a tooth’s color and shape.)

 How much trimming is needed?

-The amount of tooth reduction that’s required usually lies on the order of at least 2 millimeters (2 mm is just slightly more than one sixteenth of an inch).
-There can, however, be reasons why a dentist may need to trim even more in some areas.
+The amount of tooth reduction that’s required usually lies on the order of around 2mm.
+This is why.
+(FYI: 2 millimeters is just slightly more than one-sixteenth of an inch.)

-Little to no tooth trimming is needed when placing a veneer.
+Little to no tooth trimming is needed when a veneer is placed.

-How do porcelain veneers differ from dental crowns?
+b) How porcelain veneers differ from dental crowns.

-- Porcelain veneers are wafer thin, typically measuring 1 millimeter in thickness or less.
+- Porcelain veneers are wafer-thin, with a thickness measurement usually around 1 millimeter or less.